tianzem/Gitbook/weekly-updates/august-24th-2018.md

 📑 The detailed gradings could be found at [here.](https://docs.google.com/spreadsheets/d/18hYex09FSQzJUyOKFiIXiJkYAuo9PdqV6dYNS7FKaBQ/edit?usp=sharing)

-🎆🎆🎇🎇 I am more than happy to announce that Katherine has passed the grading period and is qualified for Complete\_Final the project without Review. 🎉🎉🎊🎊
+🎆🎆🎇🎇 I am more than happy to announce that **Fawad** has passed the grading period and is qualified for Complete\_Final the project without Review. 🎉🎉🎊🎊